philschanely/course-web2/src/pages/activities/project-4.md

 Follow these notes diligently to complete this deliverable.

-1. Create Sketch mockups for each of your page layouts (not necessarily for every page you intend to build) and at each of at least three device sizes as you did on previous projects.
+1. Create Figma mockups for each of your page layouts (not necessarily for every page you intend to build) and at each of at least three device sizes as you did on previous projects.
 2. Be sure to use fonts from the Google Fonts API and implement a grid system as discussed in this unit.
-3. Create three projects in InVision names as follows:

-    * `Web2 P4 YOURLASTNAME Desktop`
-    * `Web2 P4 YOURLASTNAME Tablet`
-    * `Web2 P4 YOURLASTNAME Smartphone`

-    Use the corresponding settings for each device as you set up the project.
-This way you can synchronize each into InVision in a way that makes the prototype there authentic.

-4. Add your professor as a collaborator on each of your three projects.
-5. When you're finished with your comps in Sketch make a final sync to each project in InVision.
-Then use InVision's Build Mode to create hotspots that link your two pages together in each device size.
+3. Add hotspots that link your two pages together in each device size to create a prototype site.

-***Ensure your work is synced to InVision by the deadline.***
+***Complete your work in Figma and submit the corresponding assignment by the deadline.***

 </Subpage>
 <Subpage slug="c">

 ### Deliverable C: WIP Build -- Markup and Mobile Content Styles

-Make any adjustments to your mockup based on feedback from your instructor and sync the changes to InVision.
+Make any adjustments to your mockup based on feedback from your instructor.

 Create the simplest, semantic markup you need in order to begin to build out your design using HTML and CSS.
 Follow the same process you have with previous projects for this deliverable.

-***Ensure your work is complete in Codio and updated in InVision (as needed) by the deadline.***
+***Ensure your work is complete in Codio and updated in Figma (as needed) by the deadline.***

 </Subpage>
 <Subpage slug="d">